qmacro/teched-jq-talk/README.md

 The [SAP BTP Command Line Interface (btp CLI)](https://cpcli.cf.eu10.hana.ondemand.com/) is a great CLI program that anyone working with the SAP Business Technology Platform needs in their toolbox.
 It allows the reporting, inspection and management of resources on SAP BTP from the comfort of the command line and within scripts.

-> For more on where the btp CLI fits, see [Managing resources on SAP BTP – what tool do I choose?](https://blogs.sap.com/2022/12/12/managing-resources-on-sap-btp-what-tool-do-i-choose/).
+> See [Managing resources on SAP BTP – what tool do I choose?](https://blogs.sap.com/2022/12/12/managing-resources-on-sap-btp-what-tool-do-i-choose/) for more information on where the btp CLI fits in.

 The btp CLI can emit for humans, or for machines (or scripts or further processing in a normal UNIX style pipeline).
 The output format for machines is JSON, and is requested with the option `--format json`.